 3. Go Supply Hunting.
 Begin the first day by sending your kids outside to roam the fresh air for clues in a supply-themed scavenger hunt.
 Scatter notebooks, folders, rulers, and erasers around your house, set your parameters, and provide the hints.
 Award a free week off from chores or an exclusive, personalized field trip to the winner.

 4. Save the Moment.
 Encourage your children to create a time capsule to commemorate this point in their lives.
-First, instruct them to collect objects that represent 2010, such as a photo of themselves, a magazine or newspaper, a sample of their favorite nonperishable item, a record of their height and weight, and a goal object like a handwriting sample if the child wants to improve in that area.
+First, instruct them to collect objects that represent this year in history, such as a photo of themselves, a magazine or newspaper, a sample of their favorite nonperishable item, a record of their height and weight, and a goal object like a handwriting sample if the child wants to improve in that area.
 Your children could also include a list of their favorite music, movies, books, and foods.
 Finally, seal everything in a box and stash it away to return to them at the end of the homeschooling year or even when they graduate from high school.
 Your children will love seeing how much they've changed when they revisit the contents of the box!

 5. Take a Tour.
 Visiting a vintage, one-room schoolhouse is a perfect first-day field trip for homeschoolers.
 Not only will the visit give them a sense of history, but it will also show them how their ancestors learned in a multi-age setting similar to your homeschool.
 Plus, one-room schoolhouses are easier to locate than you may think.
 Several websites dedicated to their preservation feature lists of one room schoolhouses in your state.
 Many of the classrooms' original furnishings and wall hangings remain, and your children will enjoy visualizing their predecessors toiling at the old-fashioned desks and chalkboards.